Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 We knew Leo needed a careful, multi-faceted approach.
 Here’s what we did:

-1. Health Check: We made sure Leo was feeling his best with a thorough vet check.
+1. Health Check: Ensured Leo was feeling his best with a thorough vet exam.

-2. Muzzle Training: We introduced Leo to a comfortable muzzle for everyone’s safety.
+2. Muzzle Training: Introduced Leo to a comfortable muzzle for everyone’s safety.

-3. Behavior Diary: We helped Kayla and Kira track Leo’s triggers and reactions.
+3. Behavior Diary: Helped Kayla and Kira track Leo’s triggers and reactions.

-4. Positive Reinforcement: We taught Leo new, calm behaviors to replace his reactive ones.
+4. Positive Reinforcement: Taught Leo new, calm behaviors to replace reactive ones.

-5. Environmental Management: We created safe spaces for Leo at home and found quiet walking spots.
+5. Environmental Management: Created safe spaces at home and found quiet walking spots.

-6. Medication Consultation: We worked with a veterinary behaviorist to find the right balance of meds to help Leo feel more at ease.
+6. Medication Consultation: Worked with a veterinary behaviorist for the right meds.

 The Results